-This emergency housing program will be time-limited, working toward a goal of moving participants to safe, stable permanent housing resources within an average of 45 days from move-in.
-Allowing for an average shelter stay of 90 days, with the goal that most youth households will move to more stable housing within 45 days, Contractor will serve not less than 10 youth households every three months or approximately 40 youth households annually.
-While 45 days is the goal, it is not a time limit, and there is a shared recognition of the specific needs of youth sometimes exceeding a 45-day stay.
+The Emergency Shelter program, which is the subject of this Contract, will provide time-limited emergency shelter, working toward a goal of moving participants to safe, stable permanent housing resources within an average of 45 days from move-in.
+Allowing for an average shelter stay of 90 days, with the goal that most households will move to more stable housing within 45 days, Contractor will serve not less than 8 household units at a time and assist at least 56 households experiencing homelessness annually, allowing for time to clean and maintain rooms between family occupancy, with interim stability and support at their site-based shelter location.
+While 45 days is the goal, it is not a time limit, and there is shared recognition of the specific needs of households sometimes exceeding a 45-day stay.